- College of Arts & Sciences

 3. Submit IRB Request for Review form, informed consent forms, and questionnaire surveys

 Submit the completed IRB Request for Review form to your school or college's representative.
-Informed consent forms and questionnaire surveys should also be included.
+Informed consent forms , recruitment advertisements, questionnaires/ surveys, and other study tools should also be included.
 The research proposal need not be sent to the IRB unless it is specifically requested during the review process.
 Submissions of student-directed research must originate from the student's faculty advisor.

 4. Electronic submissions ONLY